E(n)-equivariant Graph Neural Cellular Automata: -equivariant Graph Neural CAs

-where $\rmX', \rmH' = \trule^t([\rmX, \rmH])$ and $\psi(\rmX) = Q\rmX + b$ is shorthand for $(Q\rvx_1 + b, \dots, Q\rvx_{|\gV|} + b)$.
-The map $\psi$ is a \emph{rigid transformation} (aka \emph{isometry}), and represents a rotation-reflection-translation of the coordinates.
+where $\rmX', \rmH' = \trule^t([\rmX, \rmH])$ and $\psi(\rmX) = Q\rmX + b$ is shorthand for $(Q\rvx_1 + b, \dots, Q\rvx_{|\gV|} + b)$ \footnote{Note that if velocity $\rmV$ is involved, it would be transformed as $Q\rmV$.}.
+The function $\psi$ is an \emph{isometry}, and represents a rotation-reflection-translation of the coordinates.
 As such, $\psi$ preserves the Euclidean distance between every pair of nodes.
-As illustrated with the commutative diagram in \autoref{fig:egnca}, applying $\psi$ to input coordinates $\rmX$ and then running transition rule $\trule^t$ will give the same results as first running $\trule^t$ and then applying $\psi$ to $\rmX'$.
-Thus, output coordinates $\rmX'$ and output node features $\rmH'$ are respectively \En-equivariant and \En-invariant to rigid transformations of input coordinates $\rmX$.
-Intuitively, these properties are a consequence of the model only processing relative distances and never being aware of absolute node locations (cf. \autoref{eq:message} and \autoref{eq:coord_update}).\footnote{We refer the reader to the appendix of \citet{satorras2021egnn} for a formal proof of the equivariance/invariance of EGNNs.} Importantly, the \En-invariance of the node features and the \En-equivariance of the node coordinates make \models isotropic \emph{by design}.
+In other words, applying $\psi$ to input coordinates $\rmX$ and then running transition rule $\trule^t$ will give the same results as first running $\trule^t$ and then applying $\psi$ to $\rmX'$, as shown in \autoref{fig:egnca}.
+As a consequence, output coordinates $\rmX'$ and output node features $\rmH'$ are respectively \En-equivariant and \En-invariant to isometries of input coordinates $\rmX$.
+Intuitively, these properties are a consequence of only processing relative positions and never being aware of absolute node locations (cf. Equations \ref{eq:message} and \ref{eq:coord_update}).\footnote{\citet[Appendix]{satorras2021egnn} provide a formal proof of the equivariance/invariance of EGNNs.} \footnote{In the image domain, similar behavior is exhibited by CNN-based NCAs: Rotating the perceptive field of the Sobel convolutional kernels leads to equivalently rotated target images \citep[experiment~4]{mordvintsev2020growing}.} The \En-invariance of the node features and the \En-equivariance of the node coordinates make \models isotropic \emph{by design}.